 We had plans of visiting nearby Kaseberga, to see the Ales Stenar, the “Swedish Stonehenge”.
 Because of the passport goof up and spending way too much time admiring the cute beach huts, had to save it for next time.
 A millennium ago, 59 massive stones were arranged here high on a bluff in the form a giant ship, some 220 feet long – that might be a Viking tomb or perhaps a solar clock.
 Visitors tend to touch the nearest rock, pose for a picture and then head off to marvel at the pristine seacoast below.
 Riding the prevailing southern winds, hang gliders and parasails get an even better view as they circle and weave overhead.

-Falsterbo and neighboring Skanor, are what beaches and beach towns are supposed to be.
+Falsterbo and Skanor, the secret beaches in Sweden are what beaches and beach towns are supposed to be.
 This idyllic Swedish chic town known only to Stockholm summer visitors – quietly and effortlessly earns the title “Swedish Hamptons” or “Swedish Riviera”.
 Have you been?
 Is this a beach you would like to visit someday, let us know if you know of other secret beaches known only to locals, we promise to keep it a secret 😉